anibalcoral/OpenShift-Virtualization-GitOps/README.md

 Each GUID gets its own set of branches to ensure isolation between workshops participants.
 Each environment uses Kustomize overlays for environment-specific resource configurations (CPU, memory, disk, naming prefixes).

-## Security Considerations

-**SSH Key Management:**
-- The `setup-ssh-key.yaml` playbook automatically generates and configures SSH keys
-- SSH keys were generated locally and only the public key is used in VM configurations

 ## Installation